- Search The Registry

 - Teacher’s Forum

 - Creating Support

 *John Seigenthaler was born on this date in 1927.
 He was a white-American journalist and civil rights activist.

-He founded the First Amendment Center at Vanderbilt University in 1961 with the mission of creating national discussion about First Amendment rights and values.
-In 1986, Middle Tennessee State University established the John Seigenthaler Chair of Excellence in First Amendment Studies, honoring Seigenthaler's "lifelong commitment to free expression values".
-Seigenthaler hosted a book review program on Nashville public television station WNPT, called A Word on Words, and chaired the selection committees for the John F. Kennedy Library Foundation's Profiles in Courage Award and the RFK Memorial's Robert F. Kennedy Book Award.
+He founded the First Amendment Center at Vanderbilt University in 1961 to create a national discussion about First Amendment rights and values.
+In 1986, Middle Tennessee State University established the John Seigenthaler Chair of Excellence in First Amendment Studies, honoring Seigenthaler's "lifelong commitment to free expression values."
+Seigenthaler hosted a book review program on Nashville public television station WNPT called A Word on Words and chaired the selection committees for the John F. Kennedy Library Foundation's Profiles in Courage Award and the RFK Memorial's Robert F. Kennedy Book Award.

-John Siegenthaler died on July 11, 2014, at the age of 86, surrounded by his family in his home.
+John Siegenthaler died on July 11, 2014, at 86, surrounded by his family in his home.